Warning Some of the pictures and videos in this post contain images of dogs which have died and may be distressing – viewer discretion is advised

 We endeavored to seek clarity on where the £45,000 Mrs Yang had spent in Yulin had come from and explained that our donors, all animal lovers, would feel disappointed that she had claimed poverty yet had not used their donation for the purpose described in the fundraiser.
 She provided no response.
 We also asked her why she had purchased more dogs on the 11th June and enquired where they were and as to their welfare.
 We sought to reassure her again that we were here to help and that transparency was key to good relations with donors.

 We then moved on to the troubling issue of social media and false reports that we had not sent funding and that dogs and cats were starving.
 Mrs Yang and Ms Feng (the daughter-in-law) confirmed these reports had not originated from them.
-We know Facebook and Twitter is banned within China and it was therefore established that any future reports to come out by “random westerners” claiming they were Mrs Yang’s official spokespeople were to be regarded as erroneous and not to be considered.
+Facebook and Twitter are banned in China and therefore anyone claiming to be Mrs Yang’s official spokesperson writing on social media supposedly on her behalf could not be considered to be a reliable source of information.

 We then moved on to the subject of truck rescue ‘#707’, July 7th.
 This rescue involved the sale of dogs from the police pound to the dog meat traders.
 Mrs Yang had informed Chinese media she had bought the dogs to save them.
 We asked her had she used donors’ money to do this and what had happened to these dogs.
 She offered no explanation.